wevbarker/Martensite/README.md

 ## Acknowledgements

-I am indebted to Will Handley for calling out zero-sum famine mentality on my part, and encouraging me to make this repo public.
+I am indebted to Will Handley for (i) calling out zero-sum famine mentality on my part, and encouraging me to make this repo public, and (ii) funding the _OpenAI_ inference used during development.